educlopez/roast-web/CONTRIBUTING.md

    ```

 7. **Create a Pull Request**: Go to the original repository and create a pull request.
 Provide a clear description of your changes and why they should be merged.

-## Code of Conduct

-We expect all contributors to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).
-Please be respectful and considerate in your interactions with others.

 ## Reporting Issues